Go Back

 GET THE FREE ACCUWEATHER APP

-•Have the app?
+• Have the app?
 Unlock AccuWeather Alerts™ with Premium+

 "An area of high pressure that has been centered over the Gulf is forecast to slowly move westward this week.
-Doing so, the tropical moisture that has been streaming into central Texas will shift away from the region, bringing drier conditions to the center of the state," said AccuWeather Meteorologist Alex Duffus.
+Doing so, the tropical moisture that has been streaming into central Texas will be kept away from the region, bringing drier conditions to the center of the state," said AccuWeather Meteorologist Alex Duffus.

 During this time, portions of West Texas and New Mexico instead will be more likely to get repeated thunderstorms, especially in the afternoons and evenings.
 This includes Ruidoso, New Mexico, which was hit with heavy rain and dangerous flash flooding last week.
+Farther to the east, a tropical rainstorm is forecast to bring torrential downpours across Louisiana with some thunderstorm activity to reach as far west as the Houston area.

 The drier conditions moving into central Texas comes at a cost; with more sunshine, high temperatures are likely to rise for the second half of the week.